Arctocyonidae: Taxonomy

 The family Arctocyonidae was named by Christoph Gottfried Andreas Giebel in 1855, as a carnivoran subfamily that included Arctocyon, the amphicyonid Amphicyon, and the ursid Agriotherium.
 It was elevated to family level by Scottish zoologist Andrew Murray.
 At some point thereafter, arctocyonids became a family within Creodonta.
 In 1975, Malcolm McKenna erected a new order, Arctocyonia, to accommodate them, placing them within Ungulata.
 Since then, Arctocyonidae has largely been treated as a family of its own, though how that family is divided has been another matter.
 William Diller Matthew, in 1937, divided it into four subfamilies (Arctocyoninae, Chriacinae, Oxyclaeninae, and Triisodontinae); the latter is now regarded as a family of its own.
 That same year, George Gaylord Simpson suggested that arctocyonids could instead be divided into Arctocyoninae, Oxyclaeninae, and Triisodontinae.
 In 1978, Leigh Van Valen erected a new subfamily, Loxolophinae.

 The relationship between arctocyonids and other clades has long been uncertain.
 Since becoming the sole representatives of their own order, they have been suggested to be either ancestral to artiodactyls or close to the clade's stem.
 The family's monophyly has also been called into question.
 In 2012, a phylogenetic analysis of Prolatidens waudrae, a traditional arctocyonid, recovered it as a more basal ungulate; Arctocyon, Landenodon and Thryptacodon were recovered as part of a clade sister to triisodonts and mesonychids; and the remainder of tested arctocyonids formed a polytomy basal to that clade and Diacodexis.
 In 2015, Peter E. Kondrashov and Spencer G. Lucas recovered the family as an artificial assemblage of basal ungulates.
 That same year, a larger analysis by Thomas J. D. Halliday, Paul Upchurch and Anjali Goswami recovered arctocyonids as several entirely unrelated placental lineages.
 By their unconstrained strict consensus tree, Arctocyon is related to Periptychus and Protolitopterna, Loxolophinae is related to pantolestids and pangolins.
 By their constrained strict consensus tree, Arctocyon and Loxolophus form a clade related to pantodonts and periptychids, and the rest of Arctocyonidae is recovered close to pangolins.

 Description

 Arctocyonidae, if monophyletic, was a morphologically disparate lineage.
 Some genera, such as Chriacus, were fairly small, and bore adaptations for an arboreal or scansorial lifestyle.
 Others, like Anacodon, were very large and robust, having adaptations for both arboreal and fossorial lifestyles.
-Arctocyon, particularly A. mumak, appears to have been the most terrestrial, though likely descended from arboreal ancestors.
+Arctocyon, particularly Arctocyon mumak, appears to have been the most terrestrial, though likely descended from arboreal ancestors.
 Most arctocyonids are fragmentary, making it difficult to determine body size.
 Chriacus likely weighed 5–10 kg, and was slightly larger than a modern coati.
 Arctocyon primaevus may have weighed up to 44 kg, and had an estimated shoulder height of 45 cm.
-Remains of Mentoclaenodon suggest a very large body size, though exactly how large it grew to is unclear, and it may have been outsized by Arctocyon mumak.
+Remains of Mentoclaenodon suggest a very large body size, though exactly how large it grew is unclear, although it was outsized by Arctocyon mumak.